Michael Lee (The Wire): Season 4

-Over the course of season 4, Michael evolves from a soft-spoken introvert into a cold-blooded killer.
-The key event is when his step-father Devar is paroled and returns to their home, and Michael becomes desperate to get rid of him.
-It becomes more and more clear that Bug's father sexually abused Michael before going to prison, and Raylene did nothing to protect him.

-This is hinted by Michael's distrust in adult males, the negative attitude he displays when subjects involving sexuality are brought up, and his interactions with his mother.
+When Bug's father (and Michael's step-father) Devar is paroled and returns to their home, Michael becomes desperate to get rid of him.
+It gradually becomes clear that Devar sexually abused Michael before going to prison, and that Raylene did nothing to protect Michael from the abuse.
+This is hinted by Michael's distrust in adult males, the negative attitude he displays when subjects involving sexuality are brought up, and his interactions with Raylene.
 It is confirmed later in "Took" (season 5, episode 7), when Bunk comes across Devar's prison record and says, "Look at you, you baby-bumping motherfucker"; and later, while grilling Michael, he says, "Look at you...not even blinking.
-Not that I blame you, after what this heinous motherfucker did to you."
+Not that I blame you, after what this heinous motherfucker did to you".

 Michael asks Randy what would happen if he were to call social services on his stepfather, and Randy, speaking from experience, says that Michael and Bug would be split up and would both be placed in group homes.
 Out of options, Michael turns to Marlo and Chris for help.
-Chris nabs Devar, taking him to one of his usual body dumps and questioning him about his sexual interest in young boys.
-Instead of his usual cold efficiency, Chris is consumed with rage, pistol whipping and kicking Devar to death.
+Chris and Snoop nab Devar, taking him to one of their usual body dumps while Chris interrogates him about his sexual interest in young boys.
+Instead of his usual cold efficiency, Chris becomes consumed with rage, pistol-whipping and kicking Devar to death.

-Now in debt to Marlo's protection, Michael becomes a soldier in his drug operation, and Marlo provides Michael and Bug with their own apartment.
-Marlo refers to Michael as Chris' "pup" when Michael is not around.
-When Michael moves into his new apartment, he offers Dukie a place to live, although with the apparent price of enlisting Dukie into Marlo's crew.

-When Cutty decides to apologize and catches up with Michael on a street corner with Marlo's crew, Michael initially rebuffs him, and Monk shoots Cutty twice in the leg for interfering.
+Now in debt to Marlo's protection, Michael becomes a soldier in his drug operation, and evolves from soft-spoken introvert to cold-blooded killer.
+Marlo provides Michael and Bug with their own apartment and refers to Michael as Chris' "pup" when Michael is not around.
+When Michael moves into his new apartment, he offers Dukie a place to live.
+Later, at Cutty's gym, Michael beats Namond for teasing Dukie and runs out when Cutty breaks up the fight.
+Cutty tells Michael no one wants him there, but later feels guilty about it.
+When Cutty catches up with Michael on a street corner with Marlo's crew and attempts to apologize, Michael initially rebuffs him.
+Cutty persists, and Monk shoots him twice in the leg.
 Finally understanding that Cutty is on his side, Michael stops Monk from delivering a final headshot, then offers to wait with Cutty until the ambulance comes.
-Cutty, to protect Michael, tells him to go with "his people".
+Cutty, wanting to protect Michael, tells him to go with "his people".

+In the final episode of season-4, Chris and Snoop are under suspicion for the vacant building murders (which stands at 22 discovered bodies).
+Due to their recent arrest, Chris and Snoop must step back from being Marlo's main enforcers for a time.
+Marlo thus has Michael carry out his first murder, while also having him take over as the boss of Bodie's old corner.
+Michael enlists Dukie and Kenard to join his crew, but continues to help Bug with his school work in his spare time.